samuel-adedigba/personal-portfolio/README.md

 # personal-portfolio
-My personal portfolio as a Fromtend Developer
+My personal portfolio as a Frontend Developer